 Similarly, including brand guidelines will lead these marketing bids in the right direction.
 This may be the first time a vendor is seeing your brand, so providing these details will help them get to know you.
 You can include:

 A taste of Mailchimp’s brand guidelines illustrates some details you may like to include in your marketing RFP.

 Any vendor needs to know what you’re able to afford to pay for their service before they’ll move forward with you, as well as a number or pricing schedule for the media budget.

 Take a look at the example text and table below:

-“Please provide an itemised quotation of all costs for the production of the stories, using the table provided.
+“Please provide an itemized quotation of all costs for the production of the stories, using the table provided.
 The vendor should also indicate whether the cost is inclusive of GST.

-Vendor is to indicate clearly all costs, including optional costs for items not requested in the specifications but will value-add to work proposed.
-Vendor will provide an invoice at the end of every month for work done.
+The vendor is to indicate clearly all costs, including optional costs for items not requested in the specifications but will value-add to work proposed.
+The vendor will provide an invoice at the end of every month for work done.

-Vendor will be paid on a monthly basis, 60 days from date of receipt of invoice, upon satisfactory completion of project.
+The vendor will be paid on a monthly basis, 60 days from the date of receipt of the invoice, upon satisfactory completion of the project.